ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Write a React Page for Notifications
 :white_check_mark: DONE.
 This point was more challenging than the others because this is my first time working with react.
-Although I could follow Andrew's instraction without any issue.
+Although I could follow Andrew's instruction without any issue.

 From entry point file called `App.js` located in the directory `/workspace/aws-bootcamp-cruddur-2023/frontend-react-js/src`, where we will be routing the notifications service to `./pages/NotificationsActivities`: